Visalan-H/Magic-Square/README.md

 ## How to Use

 1. **Initial Screen**:
-   - Visit the homepage and you'll be greeted with a simple form to enter your birthday.
+   - Visit the homepage and Enter your Date of Birth.
    ![Initial Screen](#)

 2. **Enter Your Birthday**: